korora-social/korora/docs/design/readme.md

 -   Account management
     -   Configure basic account information (bio, display name, etc)
     -   Ability to require approvals for followers
+-   Basic User Safety
+    -   Ability to run in a limited federation mode (allowlist instances)
+    -   Ability to block instances
+    -   Ability to block individual users (possibly a "Blocked" huddle?)
+    -   Ability to "softblock" users (remove them as a follower, but not fully block them; possibly just block + unblock actions)
+    -   Ability to limit DMs/mentions to everyone, no one, followers only, specific huddles, specific users
+        -   Similarly, an inverse ability, to block DMs/mentions from specific huddles or specific users
 -   Huddle management
     -   Create new Huddles, set huddle visibility, manage users in huddles
     -   Ability to require approvals for publicly visible huddle followers